Wondering how to grow potatoes? Check out how we are growing potatoes in towers for maximum yield in a small space.

 Add seed potatoes spaced every 4-6 inches around the edges, or in a loose group of 3 in the middle of the area.

-Repeat steps 1 and 2 until the tower is full (leave 6-12 inches open at the top).
+Once plants are about 12 inches tall, cover them with mulch (leave 6 inches of plant uncovered at the top).
 Water each layer well before continuing to the next layer.

 Wait for your plants to die back and then tip the tower over to harvest the goods!